 My personal leadership model teaches my athletes a value system based upon the pyramid of success, as taught by Coach John Wooden.
-Coach Wooden's pyramid was developed and modified jointly by Coach Mark Orchard and Coach Dan Dümmar into what it is today as show above.
+Coach Wooden's original pyramid has been developed and modified by Coach Dan Dümmar and Coach Mark Orchard into what it is today.
 Internalizing and living (buying completely into the program) the standards set forth in our pyramid of success is paramount to an athlete’s success in this program.
 The pyramid identifies and instills values such as how to make proper choices, develop trust, and promote cooperation, belief, accountability, loyalty, and hard work in order to be successful in a highly competitive and demanding environment.
 The lessons that these young men will learn will go far beyond soccer and will help them be able to accomplish hard things in life as they enter a fast paced, complex, and challenging world.

 MHS Boy's Soccer believes that our program inspires its athletes to live and play like champions by reaching success and excellence in life and on the field.
 We believe that developing an athlete’s passion for competitive soccer can be a driving force in motivating our youth to own (internalize and live) and exemplify the principles taught in our pyramid of success.